Things to do in Grand Lake, CO

 Snowshoeing – Don’t let the low temps and snowy conditions keep you away from your favorite summer hiking trails!
 Most can be accessed year-round with the help of snowshoes (you can rent a pair in town at Never Summer Mountain Products).
 The Grand Lake Nordic Center also has snowshoe equipment for rent and offers several designated snowshoe trails that wind through charming pine forests and along the Colorado River (make sure to warm up with a bowl of chili by the fireplace in the clubhouse afterwards.)

-Nordic Skiing – The Grand Lake Nordic Center is one of the top spots in Grand County for cross-country skiing, featuring 35km of meticulously groomed trails, a rental center and lesson program.
+Nordic Skiing – The Grand Lake Nordic Center is one of the top spots in Grand County for cross-country skiing, featuring 35km of meticulously groomed trails, a rental center and a lesson program.
 Don’t miss their monthly Full Moon Ski events where people ski (or snowshoe) to a trail-side bonfire with a hot beverage station.
 Outside of Grand Lake, the YMCA Snow Mountain Ranch in Granby and The Devil’s Thumb Ranch in Tabernash are also spectacular destinations for Nordic enthusiasts.
+Check out The Grand Nordic website for a ton of wonderful information about Nordic Skiing in Grand County!

 Wildlife Viewing – Winter in Grand Lake is a great time for viewing wildlife.
 The snow makes it easier to spot and track many animals, especially moose, fox, elk and deer.
 Although the Osprey leave town when the temps drop, the bald eagles swoop in to set-up shop for the winter and fish the frigid waters of the Colorado River.
 The best place to see them is near the Green Ridge campground on Shadow Mountain Reservoir where a designated viewing platform provides a picture-perfect spot to observe these majestic birds in their nests from a safe distance.